10dollars/tendollars.github.io.raw/_posts/2016-1-12-nicole-he.md

 #### What's the most intimate decision you've let a computer decide?

 This, my friend, is a secret between me and my computer.

-#### It looks like the hand might miss the phone sometimes.
-Does that ever happen, and is the response ever different from attempt to attempt?
-Do you think that unpredictability adds, or would add, anything to the experience?

-(it's pretty consistent and doesn't miss :)